What does it mean for a software to be ‘headless’?

 # Where does CKAN fit into all of this?

 We mentioned earlier that CKAN was operating headlessly before headlessness became cool.
 Back in 2010, CKAN was used in headless mode to build data.gov.uk.
-Nowadays, most of our clients use CKAN as a monolithic DMS, so with the backend and the frontend unified as one system.
+Nowadays, most of our clients use CKAN as a monolithic DMS, i.e. with the back end and the front end unified as one system.

 From the perspective of our clients, not much has changed in terms of the way they use CKAN.
 However, deploying CKAN in decoupled mode improves their overall experience with the software.
 This is because frontend v2 makes it easier for clients to integrate content and data from both DMS and CMS for unified display via the same ‘head’.
 This is all made possible by CKAN’s rich API.